-- 10.1 The responsibility for ensuring that the Safeguarding/Child Protection Policy and procedures are in place, available to parents and reviewed annually lies with the Governing Body.
-This policy will be reviewed in line with the timescale and details set out on the front cover. - 10.2 Governors and school leaders will implement a strategy to evaluate the effectiveness of safeguarding procedures including ensuring safer recruitment procedures are robustly implemented and online protection is regularly assessed.
+- The responsibility for ensuring that the Safeguarding/Child Protection Policy and procedures are in place, available to parents and reviewed annually lies with the Governing Body.
+This policy will be reviewed in line with the timescale and details set out on the front cover. - Governors and Federation leaders will implement a strategy to evaluate the effectiveness of safeguarding procedures including ensuring safer recruitment procedures are robustly implemented and online protection is regularly assessed.